 Step 1: In a large bowl or stand mixer, add all ingredients.

-Step 2: Beat for 3-4 minutes until stiff peaks barely begin to form.
+Step 2: With a handheld mixer (or stand mixer), beat for 3-4 minutes until stiff peaks barely begin to form.
 Serve immediately or refrigerate.

 RECIPE TIPS & TRICKS